PiJoules/trade/README.md

 (venv) $ eog orcl.png  # SHow plot if it didn't appear in the last command
 ```

+### Miscellaneous Scripts
+- `clean.sh`
+  - Remove built/compiled files from the current directory.
+  - **Do not use this if the virtualenv is in the current directory since it may remove any binary
+    files/executables in the virtualenv.
+I include and use this script beacuse I store all my venvs
+    [in a dedicated venv directory].(https://github.com/PiJoules/python-dev-scripts)**

 ## Todo
 - Plots